Costa Rican Blackberry Juice (Fresco de mora)

 - Place your fine mesh strainer over a large pitcher and pour the blackberry mixture over it.

 - Using a soup spoon or a spatula, press the blackberry pulp through the strainer.
-When you no longer can get any of the pulp through, start to pour the cold water over the strainer, pushing more pulp through.
+When you can no longer get any of the pulp through, start to pour the cold water over the strainer, pushing more pulp through.

 - Test for sugar and water, and add more as needed.